 Injured in a Car Accident Due to Weather?
 We Can Help!

 If you’ve been hurt in an accident involving poor weather conditions, you have a right to be compensated for your losses.
-The expert accident attorneys at Johnson Garcia, LLP can help you deal with insurance companies and fight for what you deserve as a victim.
+The experienced accident attorneys at Johnson Garcia, LLP can help you deal with insurance companies and fight for what you deserve as a victim.
 Call (832) 241-5465 to schedule your free consultation today!